cseferlis/OMDSMod4Homework/Homework 2/NoSQL/README.md

      ```sh
      az deployment group create --resource-group <resource-group-name> --template-file <path-to-template.json> --parameters <path-to-parameters.json>
      ```
+   - If you see "The content for this response was already consumed" error, run the following command:
+      ```azurecli-interactive
+      az account set --subscription "Azure for Students"
+      ```
+      Then run your deployment again.

 2. **Create the Database and Container**:
    - **Database ID**: `omdsmod4`